aapigeosci/AAPIWebsite/site/content/getInvolved/communityGuidelines.md

 - Uninvited physical contact of any form; and
 - Threats (implied or real) of, physical, professional or financial harm.

-**Consequences of unacceptable behavior:**
+**Consequences of unacceptable behavior**

 - Anyone requested to stop unacceptable behavior is expected to immediately cease and desist.
 - Organizers may institute actions including immediate removal from an event, meeting, or space.

 **Reporting unacceptable behavior:**

-If you are the subject of unacceptable behavior or have witnessed any such behavior, please immediately notify a Community Administrator in-person, by email, Slack (see [Admin] tag), and/or phone.
+If you are the subject of unacceptable behavior or have witnessed any such behavior, please immediately notify a [Community Administrator](/getinvolved/communityadminstrators) in-person, by email, Slack (see **[Admin]** tag), and/or phone.

 Anyone experiencing or witnessing behavior that constitutes an immediate or serious threat to public safety, or a criminal act, is expected to contact 911.
 Those witnessing a potential criminal act should also take actions necessary to maintain their own personal safety.